Social responsibility

 Social commitment and compliance

 Implenia acknowledges its social responsibilities.
 The company is committed to ethical principles; its Code of Conduct and associated processes ensure that employees comply with these principles.
-It is also involved in social projects well beyond its own business activities.
+It is also involved in social projects that extend beyond its own business activities.

 Content